Cryptoterrestrial hypothesis: UFO reports as hidden terrestrials

 Nearly a year before the flying disc craze, Amazing Stories featured disc-shaped spacecraft.

-On June 24, 1947, during the first summer of the Cold War, civilian pilot Kenneth Arnold gave a report of seeing hypersonic disc shaped craft flying over Washington State.
-Arnold's claim was reported in papers nationwide, igniting a craze of copycat reports. mainstream experts concluded the reports were caused by social contagion.
-By July 7, Arnold was suggesting the reports might caused by extraterrestrial spaceships.
+On June 24, 1947, during the first summer of the Cold War, civilian pilot Kenneth Arnold reported seeing hypersonic disc-shaped craft flying over Washington state.
+Arnold's claims were reported in newspapers across the United States, marking the beginning of a series of many similar reports.
+Mainstream sources asserted that the reports were caused by social contagion.
+By July 7, Arnold was suggesting the reports might have been caused by extraterrestrial spaceships.
 While some interpreted UFO reports as evidence of extraterrestrials, a few authors suggested non-human terrestrials were responsible.
-During the 1947 flying disc craze, Theosophists like Meade Layne suggested that flying saucers came from Earth's 'etheric plane' while Hollow Earth conspiracy theorists suggested that the UFO reports were being caused by a technological civilization beneath the surface of the Earth.
-Others suggested the UFO reports might be caused by animals indigenous to Earth's atmosphere.
-In the mid 20th-century, authors like Morris Jessup and Erich von Däniken suggested extra-terrestrials might have arrived on Earth in pre-historic times, a possibility depicted in the 1969 Kubrick film 2001: A Space Odyssey.
-In his 1956 book They Knew Too Much About Flying Saucers author Gray Barker suggested the saucers might come from an inner Earth, a connection also explored by Albert K. Bender in his 1962 book Flying Saucers and the Three Men.
+During the flying disc craze in 1947, Theosophists like Meade Layne suggested that flying saucers came from Earth's "etheric plane" while proponents of Hollow Earth suggested that the UFO reports were being caused by a technologically advanced civilization beneath the surface of the Earth.
+Others suggested the UFO reports might be caused by creatures indigenous to Earth's atmosphere.
+In the mid 20th-century, authors like Morris Jessup and Erich von Däniken suggested extraterrestrials might have arrived on Earth in prehistoric times, a possibility depicted in the film 2001: A Space Odyssey (1968) by Stanley Kubrick.
+In his 1956 book They Knew Too Much About Flying Saucers, author Gray Barker suggested the saucers might come from an inner Earth, a connection also explored by Albert K. Bender in his 1962 book Flying Saucers and the Three Men.
 In 1960, Raymond Bernard's book Flying Saucers from the Earth's Interior further popularized the idea.
-Beginning in the 1970s, authors like John Keel and Jacques Vallee suggested UFO reports might be linked to supernatural beings they termed 'ultra-terrestrials'.
+Beginning in the 1970s, authors like John Keel and Jacques Vallée suggested UFO reports might be linked to supernatural beings they termed "ultra-terrestrials".

-In his 1964 article The Nonprevalence of Humanoids, American paleontologist George Gaylord Simpson claimed that the probabilities that, if they existed, extraterrestrials life forms would be anthropomorphic are very low.
-Alongside the implausibility of humanoid aliens by evolutionary biologist Theodosius Dobzhansky, Simpson's article was discussed in Archaeology, Anthropology and Interstellar Communication a popular collection of essays edited by astrobiologist Douglas Vakoch and published by NASA in 2014.
-In his 2002 book Evolving the Alien, biologist Jack Cohen argued that the classic grey alien reported in relation to alleged alien abduction, close encounters and contactees reports, is unlikely to be an extraterrestrial species.
+In his 1964 article The Nonprevalence of Humanoids, American paleontologist George Gaylord Simpson claimed that the probabilities that, if they existed, extraterrestrial life forms would be anthropomorphic are very low.
+Alongside the implausibility of humanoid aliens by evolutionary biologist Theodosius Dobzhansky, Simpson's article was discussed in Archaeology, Anthropology and Interstellar Communication, a popular collection of essays edited by astrobiologist Douglas Vakoch and published by NASA in 2014.
+In his 2002 book Evolving the Alien, biologist Jack Cohen argued that the classic grey alien reported in relation to alleged alien abduction, close encounters, and contactee reports is unlikely to be an extraterrestrial species.

-Political scientist and professor Michael Barkun reports that in some theories UFOs built these bases underground for security reasons but remain fundamentally extraterrestrial in origin, in other cases they are believed to be native to the inner-earth.
+Political scientist and professor Michael Barkun reports that, in some conspiracy theories, UFOs built bases underground for security reasons but remain fundamentally extraterrestrial in origin, while in other conspiracy theories they are believed to be native to the inner-earth.

+In the 2025 documentary film The Age of Disclosure, UFO disclosure advocate Luis Elizondo promotes the cryptoterrestrial hypothesis as a potential interpretation of Pentagon UFO reports.